cap-lab/jedi/README.md

 You can grasp about configuration file on sample configuration file.
 Please check the path of the files indicated in the configuration file.

-We are going to add further explanation after uploading the github.
+We are going to add further explanation after uploading the public github.

 [1] M. Verucchi, G. Brilli, D. Sapienza, M. Verasani, M. Arena, F. Gatti, A. Capotondi, R. Cavicchioli, M. Bertogna, M. Solieri
 "A Systematic Assessment of Embedded Neural Networks for Object Detection", in IEEE International Conference on Emerging Technologies and Factory Automation (2020)